-One of the things that I love about my job is hearing about the next big thing.
+One of the things I love about my job is hearing about the next big thing.
 Most next big things never actually become a big thing, but the fun is in the sorting.
-It seems that any time I get together with a client, the discussion invariably turns to the “next” country, with “next” country very roughly meaning the country where manufacturers will move to reduce their costs.
-Implicit in all of these discussions is that the “next” country has an almost unlimited capacity to supply sufficient low cost labor to step in as a China replacement.
+Any time I get together with a client, the discussion invariably turns to the “next” country, with “next” country very roughly meaning the country where manufacturers will move to reduce their costs.
+Implicit in these discussions is that the “next” country has an almost unlimited capacity to supply sufficient low cost labor to step in as a China replacement.

 Prices of food and accommodation are rising faster than wages, making countryside dwellers reluctant to take factory jobs in far-away cities and industrial zones.
 That has led to a significant labour shortage in the electronics and garment making industries, according to the Vietnamese government.

 “Some people tell us they would rather engage in petty trade than work in factories,” says Jonathan Pincus, an economist who runs Harvard University’s Vietnam program in Ho Chi Minh City and has been researching labour issues.
 “It’s hard work, with unpleasant conditions, a lot of forced overtime and little freedom.”